shyaginuma/casual_inference/README.md

 ## Quick Start

-The current version of `casual_inference` only supports evaluation of A/B testing and A/A testing.
+The `casual_inference` supports not only the evaluation of normal A/B testing and A/A testing, but also advanced causal inference techniques.

 ### A/B test evaluation